 Sorry, you must log in to save an item.

 What’s the deal with moisturizers for oily skin?
-If you have oily skin, there’s a very real possibility that you believe skipping out on moisturizer after washing your face is no big deal.
+If you have oily skin, there’s a very real possibility that you believe skipping out on moisturizer after washing your face is the best plan of action.
 After all, why would you want your face to look even shinier than it already does?
-Well, believe it or not, you should never underestimate the power of a good moisturizer—even if you have oily skin.
+Well, believe it or not, you should never underestimate the power of a good moisturizer—even if you have an oily face.
 The same way using a facial cleanser is important for all skin types, moisturizing regularly is non-negotiable.
-Still not convinced that using moisturizer is a necessary skin care step for oily skin?
-We’re here to break things down, explaining why oily skin types should moisturize and how to find the best moisturizer for oily skin.
+Still not convinced that using face moisturizer for oily skin is a necessary skin care step?
+We’re here to break things down, explaining why oily skin types should moisturize and sharing our best moisturizer for oily skin (available at the drugstore!).

 We already covered this a little, but the answer to the question, “Do you need to use moisturizer if you have oily skin?” is a resounding yes!
 Look, we get it: the thought of slathering moisturizer onto skin that’s already shiny isn't very appealing.
 But, before you go running in the opposite direction, it’s important to understand just how beneficial the right moisturizer can be for oily skin.
 In normal and oily skin, external factors such as pollution, UV rays, and excessive cleansing can damage skin’s moisture barrier, causing loss of moisture and an increase in oil production.
 As a result, your complexion can start to look overly shiny.
 That’s right, refusing to moisturize can actually lead to your skin looking oilier.
 Not your goal, right?
 That’s why you should use a moisturizer for oily, acne-prone skin after cleansing—just as you would moisturize dry skin.

 After learning that moisturizing oily skin is a must, you might be wondering if your entire skin care routine is all wrong.
 Don’t stress!
 Follow these tips for putting together a skin care routine for oily skin.